DISIC/politique-de-contribution-open-source/faq.en.md

 #### and if I am self-employed / self-entrepreneur?

-If you work for an administration within the scope of DINSIC, you are also concerned.
+If you work for an administration within the scope of the DINSIC, you are also concerned.

 {{%/question%}}